jlsaling/StarSmasher_MastersThesis/Analysis_Scripts/README.md

 # Analysis_Scripts

-This package contains helper modules for working with stellar collision analysis data.
+This package contains helper modules for working with StarSmasher data.

 ## Overview